aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/overview/installation/_index.md

 - extract the files from the ZIP archive
 - rename your *.lic file to 'aspose.lic' if it exists

+To install and use Aspose.PDF for Node.js via C++ from NPMJS, follow the following instructions:
+* npm i asposepdfnodejs
+* rename your *.lic file to ‘aspose.lic’ if it exists

 Follow the link for [Direct Download](https://releases.aspose.com/pdf/nodejscpp/)